-- 5.1 The Climate Progress Report and Action Plan outlines next steps that are covered by planned 2023-24 budgets, although it is noted that business case development, particularly with regard to development of the energy programme will be undertaken and that opportunities to extend external funding will be sought. - 5.2 The full extent of the ambition contained in the Ecological Emergency Action Plan can only be realised through additional external investment.
+- 5.1 The Climate Progress Report and Action Plan outlines next steps that are covered by planned 2023-24 budgets, although it is noted that business case development, particularly with regard to development of the energy programme will be undertaken and that opportunities to extend external funding will be sought. - 5.2 The ambition contained in the Ecological Emergency Action Plan can only be realised through additional external investment.